Mani-QA/API-Test/README.md

 # API-Test
-API test using Github Actions
+API test using Postman collection and Github Actions